I Dream of Mimi: Reception

-The series was reviewed by four critics of AnimeOnDVD; Jamal Sacranie wrote that the OVA is "perfect for anyone looking for a light hentai or just wants something funny", commenting that despite being labeled as a hentai, the scenes are not graphic, do not actually show anything happening and that "most of it is implied."
-Michael Thomas highlighted the "high technical quality" of the OVA, praising the attention to detail in costumes, character designs, settings, and choreography.
-Thomas noted the influence that it probably had on other bishōjo android series, like Chobits, Mahoromatic and Hand Maid May.
-Thomas called it a "fun, racy, adult romp into cyberspace" and a"good parody of the cyber-culture that exists in Japan and America."
-Luis Cruz wrote that labeling the OVA as a hentai "does it a disservice", stating that it is primarily a comedy and that the sexual content is "along the lines of the American Pie and Porky's franchises but is less graphic than the two."
-Cruz wrote that despite the little development, the core of the series is the parody and comedy, which is delivered in enough quantities to allow "overlook such plot flaws".
-Cruz called it a "R-rated Chobits" and that it is "[a]musing, cute, and a little bit naughty."
-Chris Beveridge wrote that while the jokes do get repeated throughout, the OVA has "other computer related humor that is a lot of fun here", adding that it is "light and fun and in the end, not demeaning at all, which is a trap a lot of ecchi/hentai shows really fall (or leap) into.
-Definitely recommended."
+The series was reviewed by four critics at AnimeOnDVD.
+Jamal Sacranie wrote that the OVA suited anyone seeking a light hentai or something funny, commenting that, despite its hentai label, the scenes were not graphic, did not explicitly depict any action, and that most of it was implied.
+Michael Thomas highlighted the OVA's high technical quality, praising the attention to detail in costumes, character designs, settings, and choreography.
+Thomas noted its probable influence on other bishōjo android series such as Chobits, Mahoromatic, and Hand Maid May.
+He called it a fun, racy, adult romp into cyberspace and a good parody of the cyber-culture existing in Japan and America.
+Luis Cruz wrote that labeling the OVA as a hentai did it a disservice, stating that it was primarily a comedy and that its sexual content was along the lines of the American Pie and Porky's franchises but less graphic than either.
+Cruz wrote that, despite limited character development, the series' core was parody and comedy, delivered in sufficient quantity to allow viewers to overlook such plot flaws.
+He called it an R-rated Chobits, amusing, cute, and a little bit naughty.
+Chris Beveridge wrote that, although the jokes were repeated throughout, the OVA contained other computer-related humor that was very enjoyable, adding that it was light, fun, and ultimately not demeaning—a trap into which many ecchi or hentai shows fell or leapt.
+He concluded with a definite recommendation.